Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and knowledgeable [Your field], I believe I would be a great fit to be considered for this job.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced individual in [Your profession], I believe I would be a great fit to be considered for this job.

-I thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for taking a look at my application.
+I look forward to hearing from you.

 Sincerely,